stevengant/data-structures-and-algorithms/javascript/stack-queue-pseudo/README.md

 Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue

 ## Challenge

-### Node
-  - Create a Node class that has properties for the value stored in the Node, and a pointer to the next node.
+  - Create a new class called pseudo queue.
+      + Do not use an existing Queue.
+      + Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below),
+      + Internally, utilize 2 Stack instances to create and manage the queue
+  - Methods:
+    + enqueue
+      - Arguments: value
+      - Inserts a value into the PseudoQueue, using a first-in, first-out approach.
+    + dequeue
+      - Arguments: none
+      - Extracts a value from the PseudoQueue, using a first-in, first-out approach.

 ### Stack
   - Create a Stack class that has a top property.
 It creates an empty Stack when instantiated.